RafaUrbanek/LOP/README.md

-# myapp
+# LOP

-A new Flutter project.
+A List of PLanets Flutter project.

 ## Getting Started